sedostheatre/sedos.co.uk/input/events/working-auditions.md

 **Find out more**

-Full information about the show, the actors we are seeking and what will be required at auditions is available in the audition notice.
-ADD LINK HERE
+Full information about the show, the actors we are seeking and what will be required at auditions is available in the [audition notice](https://docs.google.com/document/d/1pi_772eXt9joeRPk92OnFONF0QxetCdZrHZgR8E12kg/edit).

 **How to sign up**